top of page

 Impact on Wildlife and Biodiversity

-• The area arounds Lords Lane is already home for an abundance of wildlife.
+• The area arounds Lords Lane is already home to an abundance of wildlife.

 • The local wildlife is extremely likely to be displaced and impacted by the solar farm and increased human presence across the site.